Skip to main content

 While you are not legally required to conduct return to work interviews, if you plan to introduce them, you should set clear, consistent guidelines for everyone.

-Communicating these guidelines to both current and new employees is crucial, as it sets clear expectations and ensures a universal and fair approach in managing the return to work.
+However you choose to set up, communicating these guidelines to both current and new employees is crucial, as it sets clear expectations and ensures a universal and fair approach in managing the return to work.

 Preparing for a return to work interview